microsoft/sim-packaging/README.md

 # Sim Packaging
 Tooling to abstract away docker building of simulators that cannot be zip file dropped into the Bonsai Service as the status quo.
-It is a CLI tool which prompts for dependencies, OS requirements, logs into ACR, builds, and pushes for you.
+It is a CLI tool which prompts for simulator dependencies, OS requirements, authenticates with ACR, builds, and pushes for you.

-> DISCLAIMER: This application is considered experimental and NOT an official Microsoft Bonsai tool.
-Use as one likes, feel free to submit PRs with fixes and small enhancements.
-We DO expect this to be replaced by in-product features of Microsoft Bonsai in the next few months, so we DO NOT encourage major contributions.
+🚩 Disclaimer: This is not an official Microsoft product.
+This application is considered an experimental addition to Microsoft Project Bonsai's software toolchain.
+It's primary goal is to reduce barriers of entry to use Project Bonsai's core Machine Teaching.
+Pull requests for fixes and small enhancements are welcome, but we do expect this to be replaced by out-of-the-box features of Project Bonsai in the near future.

 ## Requirements
 - Python 3.7+